Enuresis refers to involuntary urination.

 Secondary Nocturnal Enuresis

-Secondary nocturnal enuresis is where a child begins wetting the bed when they have previously been dry for at least 6 months.
-This is more indicative of an underlying illness than primary enuresis.
-Causes of secondary nocturnal enuresis include:
+Secondary nocturnal enuresis is where bedwetting occurs after being consistently dry at night for at least 6 months.
+It is more suggestive of an underlying cause than primary enuresis.
+Causes include:

 - Urinary tract infection